schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 ## Get the Latest Windows 11 Version Available On Azure

-[Microsoft releases monthly quality updates for Windows](https://docs.microsoft.com/en-us/windows/deployment/update/quality-updates#quality-updates).
-Unofficially, that day is called _Patch Tuesday_, the second Tuesday of each month.
-However, if there's an exceptional need, like a critical security vulnerability, Microsoft can provide a release outside of the monthly schedule.
+[Microsoft releases monthly quality updates for Windows](https://docs.microsoft.com/en-us/windows/deployment/update/quality-updates#quality-updates), on _Patch Tuesday_, the second Tuesday of each month.
+Microsoft can provide a release outside of the monthly schedule in exceptional circumstances, e.g., to fix a critical security vulnerability.

 We can use the Azure CLI to query the available Windows versions on Azure like this: